donders-research-data-management/rdm-ontology-di/doc/help/user-manual/archive-publish-collections/publish-dsc-share-data.rst

 .. note::

-    As indicated when clicking the "switch to editable" button, you must contact datasupport@donders.ru.nl to ask the system administrator to reopen the collection.
+    As indicated when clicking the "switch to editable" button, you must contact `datasupport@donders.ru.nl <datasupport@donders.ru.nl>`_ to reopen the collection.

-After the collection has been reopend by the system administrator, an "editable" *draft version* is created.
+After the collection has been reopened, an "editable" *draft version* is created.
 You can edit the collection content in the same way as before publishing it.
 You can still view the details of "Version 1", but these are no longer editable and you cannot edit its content.

 .. figure:: images/reopend_dsc_draft.jpg

 Once you have updated the *draft* version of your collection, you should follow the same procedure for publishing the collection again, as described before on this page.

 After publishing this collection, a new version number (2) is assigned.